glenlong/wedding/src/content/posts/father-of-the-bride-speech/example-funny.md

 >
 > Sarah, I'm so proud to be your Dad.
 Scott, it's my great pleasure to welcome you into our family.
 >
 > So ladies and gentlemen, it's time for a toast.
-Would you please be upstanding and raise your glasses to Sarah and Scott, the bride and groom!
+Would you please be upstanding and raise your glasses to Sarah and Scott, the Bride and Groom!